chuang861012/audioff/README.md

 **You will need to enable `media.setsinkid` in firefox to use this addon.**

 ## License
-This extension is available under the GNU General Public License v3.0.
+This extension is available under the MIT License.